 In a blender or food processor, blend all ingredients.
 The mixture might be thick, so add ingredients slowly, turning blender on and off.
 Chill.
 Keeps well in the refrigerator.

-This carrot muffin recipe is formulated to please the masses at any event or potluck.
-So don’t be shocked when you see the quantity of sweetener or flour, as this recipe is designed to make 4 dozen delicious muffins!
+This carrot muffin recipe is formulated to please the crowd at any event or potluck.
+So don’t be shocked when you see the quantity of ingredients, as this recipe is designed to make 4 dozen delicious muffins!